jdkandersson/flake8-error-link/README.md

    arguments include a link to more information.
 * `ELI003`: checks that any exceptions that are raised with variable arguments include a constant argument with a link to more information.
+* `ELI004`: checks that any exceptions that are re-raised include a constant argument with a link to more information.